faraco/python-pixabay/README.md

 *   This software is authored and maintained by [Momozor](https://github.com/momozor).

-*   For contributors that contributed to this development of this software, see the CONTRIBUTORS file.
+*   For contributors that contributed to this development of this module, see the CONTRIBUTORS file.

 ### See Also